ZaryabRahman/Urdu-Handwritten-Alphabets-Recognition/README.md

 ---

-## 🚀 Project Overview
+## Abstract

-Automated recognition of **Urdu Handwritten Characters** is a complex task due to the cursive Nastaliq script.
-Current research focuses almost exclusively on "clean" data accuracy, ignoring how models perform in the real world (scans with noise, blur, or compression).

-**This study challenges that paradigm.** We conducted the first systematic "stress test" of 7 modern architectures (CNNs vs. Vision Transformers) to answer: **Which models are actually reliable?**
+Automated recognition of complex scripts like Urdu is crucial for digitizing cultural heritage, yet the intricacy of its cursive style remains a significant barrier.
+Current benchmarks, however, focus almost exclusively on accuracy with clean data, largely ignoring the performance degradation models face under real-world conditions like noise and blurring.
+This creates a misleading picture of their practical viability.
+This work challenges that paradigm by presenting the first systematic robustness analysis of seven Convolutional Neural Network (CNN) and Vision Transformer (ViT) architectures for Urdu Handwritten Character Recognition.
+We also investigate the untapped potential of cross-lingual transfer learning from a visually similar Arabic script as an alternative to standard ImageNet pre-training.
+Our findings reveal a critical trade-off: lightweight CNNs, while efficient on clean data, are exceptionally brittle and fail under corruption.
+Conversely, Vision Transformers demonstrate remarkable resilience.
+When pre-trained on Arabic, the Swin Transformer not only becomes robust but also achieves state-of- the-art accuracy, surging from 92% to 99% which is a 7% absolute gain—while reducing training time by 40%.
+We conclude that the optimal architecture is not absolute but is contingent on the expected operational environment.
+This study provides a crucial, evidence-based guide for selecting models that are not just accurate, but genuinely reliable for practical, real-world applications.

 ### 💡 Key Breakthroughs
 1.  **The Fragility of Efficiency:** Lightweight CNNs (MobileNetV2, EfficientNet), while fast and accurate on clean data, **collapse** under noise.